EkoLabs/iframily/README.md

 | :-------------: |:--------------:| :------------|
 | msg             | `serializable` | The message to be sent, can be any serializable (see [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm)).

 Returns a promise that will be resolved with the response value from the receiving iframily instance message handler.
-The promise will be rejected if the receiving iframily instance returned a rejected promise.
+The promise will be rejected if the promised returned by the receiving iframily instance rejects.

 > if the receiving iframily instance did not return an explicit response value in its message handler, the promise will be resolved with `undefined`.